Have you heard of the phrase ‘self-image’? This simply refers to characteristics, such as:

-Self-esteem adds an evaluating component, attributing a sense of worth and value, be it in a positive or negative light.
+Thus, self-esteem adds an evaluating component, attributing a sense of worth and value.
+It can be in a positive or negative light.
 It is our overall opinion of ourselves, e.g. “I am good” or “I am unworthy”.

-Self-esteem is a spectrum from low to high, with health self-esteem nestled in the middle.
-When we have a healthy self-esteem we can be compassionate, empathic, respectful and accepting of ourselves and others.
+Self-esteem is a spectrum from low to high, with healthy self-esteem nestled in the middle.
+When we have a healthy self-esteem, we can be compassionate, empathic, respectful and accepting of ourselves and others.

 If our self-esteem is too low, we may neglect ourselves, self-sacrifice a lot, people please and have a general lack of self-worth.
 We’ll tend to use negative words to evaluate ourselves, e.g. “I am useless”, “I am unlovable”, “I am rubbish at xyz”.

-On the flip side, if you had a very high self-esteem you might be narcissistic, grandiose or selfish.
-You might think you are better than everyone else.
+On the flip side, if we had a very high self-esteem, we might be narcissistic, grandiose or selfish.
+We might think you are better than everyone else.